 One might think that losing a player like Paige Lowary after this softball season would worry a coach about the next season.
-Dallas Center-Grimes softball coach Steve Schlafke doesn’t need to worry, however, as he has another pitcher, who is a freshman and bears the same last name as his star pitcher from this year.
+Dallas Center-Grimes softball coach Steve Schlafke doesn’t need to worry, however, as he has another pitcher, who is a freshman and bears the same last name as his current star pitcher.

-Rachel Lowary, a freshman on this year’s DC-G softball team, started 14 games this season at pitcher (41 overall) and has the stats to suggest that she will be able to handle the workload next season.
-She finished with an earned run average of 0 in 85 innings pitched with 108 strikeouts, helping her to a perfect 14-0 record.
+Rachel Lowary, a freshman on this year’s DC-G softball team, has started 14 games this season and has the stats to suggest that she will be able to handle the workload next season.
+She is carrying an earned run average of 0 in 84 innings pitched with 107 strikeouts, helping her to a perfect 14-0 record.

-While she may get the ball in the circle a lot more next season, it was Paige who dominated opposing batters in most games for the Fillies this season.
-She finished with a 21-1 record in 155 innings pitched with an ERA of 0.18 and 264 strikeouts, which ranked her third in Class 4A and helped the Fillies to a second-straight state championship in 2014.
+While she may get the ball in the circle a lot more next season, it is still Paige who dominates opposing batters in most games for the Fillies this season.
+She is carrying a 17-1 record in 129 innings pitched with an ERA of 0.11 and 233 strikeouts, which ranks her third in Class 4A.

 Having both of them be able to step in the circle and pitch the way they have this season is an "advantage" according to Schlafke.